thephpleague/uri-src/docs/uri/7.0/base-uri.md

     ->isCrossOrigin(new Uri('https://www.example.com/')); // returns true
 ~~~

-The method takes into account i18n while comparing both URI if the `intl-extension` is installed.
+The method takes into account i18n while comparing both URI if the PHP's `idn_*` functions can be used.

 ### BaseUri::origin